Tribal Gathering: History

 By 1998, the Tribal Gathering name had grown into a brand.
 There were albums, a TV show and plans to establish events worldwide in the pipeline.
 However their things did not go to schedule and the 1998 event did not take place due to Universe and Mean Fiddler's legal battle over the Tribal Gathering name.

 In 1999 David Vincent bought the Tribal Gathering name from Paul Shurey and Ian Jenkinson, with the aim of bringing the event back to life.

 The Tribal Gathering name was revived in 2000 at the legendary Sankeys Soap club, Manchester.
 The weekly legendary "Tribal Sessions" club night took place at Sankeys with DJs generally playing House, Techno, Tech-house, Acid House & Breaks & Beats.
 Tribal Sessions djs included Richie Hawtin, Jeff Mills, Carl Cox, Sasha, Steve Lawler, Laurent Garnier and many others.
 Tribal Sessions won many awards from Mixmag best club of the year 2004.
 There was also 2 exhibitions in Manchester Museum of Science and Industry for the brand for providing significant culture for the city of Manchester.

 In 2002 Tribal Gathering returned as a weekender at Southport Pontins to a sell-out 5,000 capacity crowd with DJs Sasha, Dave Clarke, Deep Dish, Derrick Carter, Erol Alkan amongst others performing with many rave reviews.
-There was a follow up event in November 2003.
+There was a follow-up event in November 2003.

 In 2003 Tribal Gathering held the first legal warehouse party for over 10 years in a "secret" Manchester location, which turned out to be a warehouse previously used as a set for the movie 24 Hour Party People, which was decorated to replicate The Haçienda nightclub.
 12,000 people attended where artistes like Groove Armada, Laurent Garnier, Jeff Mills, Deep Dish appeared.
 The event won best event of the year 2003 with Mixmag and was voted second best party ever by Mixmag in 2004.

 In 2004 Tribal Gathering held a two-day warehouse party in a Manchester City Centre in association with the Hacienda with DJs Groove Armada, Graeme Park and Mike Pickering.

 In July 2005, a Tribal Gathering festival was organised, in aid of the war victims in Darfur, Sudan, to take place again at Luton Hoo but it was cancelled due to the terrorist attacks that took place on 7 July in London.
-There has not been an event since but inside music industry sources are reporting that the Festival will return on April Bank Holiday Weekend 2023 to celebrate its 30th Anniversary.
+There has not been an event since but inside music industry sources are reporting that the Festival will return in 2026.